 Please see our Sexual Health page from the Health & Lifestyle drop down menu for information on other services.

 Tests can be performed by our practice nurses.
 Women should have a test every three years from the age of 25.
-You will be notified when your smear test is due.
+You will be notified by letter when your smear test is due.
 If, after three notification letters and a doctor's letter, a patient fails to attend for a smear, the responsibility for the smear test will rest with that patient.

 Our nurses both at the Portland Practice and at the Hatherley Branch Surgery are trained to provide travel advice and vaccinations.
 Please make an appointment to discuss your arrangements, ideally this should be at least six weeks prior to travel.